-When the Spanish conquistador plague arrived in the New World they wiped out civilizations and/or cultures, including the Arawaks (Taino) in the Caribbean, Peru’s Incas, Central America’s Aztecs and Maya, and populations along what became the Mexico-U.S. border.
+When the conquistadors arrived in the New World they wiped out civilizations and/or cultures, including the Arawaks (Taino) in the Caribbean, Peru’s Incas, Central America’s Aztecs and Maya, and populations along what became the Mexico-U.S. border.

-It’s possible the Spanish were responsible for yet another huge holocaust, in Etzanoa in the 17th century.
-That city was described in historical documents but its whereabouts were unknown until an archaeologist with Wichita State University in the state of Kansas started digging in recent years.
+The city of Etzanoa was described in historical documents but its whereabouts were unknown until an archaeologist with Wichita State University in the state of Kansas started digging in recent years.

 - Five Legendary Lost Cities that have Never Been Found

 - The Lost City of Z and the Mysterious Disappearance of Percy Fawcett

 Part of an ancient water shrine has been discovered, which locals used to bless water. ( The Wichita Eagle )